 In the case of the Albanian community, there have been three agreements between the government of Serbia and the Albanian representatives, aimed at addressing the issues in the Presevo Valley.
 However, the Serbian government has so far refused to implement any of these, despite the willingness of the Albanians in the Presevo Valley to integrate and seek a resolution.
-This situation arises after the war between the Liberation Army for Presevo, Bujanovac, and Medvedja and Serbian paramilitary and military forces in 2001 due to repression by Milosevic Serbia, and a desire to ioin liberated Kosovo.
-This was almost the last armed conflict of the 'Yugoslav process between Kosovo and Serbia would ensure unified standards in the treatment of minorities and contribute to long-lasting peace.
+This situation arises after the war between the Liberation Army for Presevo, Bujanovac, and Medvedja and Serbian paramilitary and military forces in 2001 due to repression by Milosevic Serbia, and a desire to join liberated Kosovo.
+This was almost the last armed conflict of the 'Yugoslav wars'.